 from any error or omission in the collecting, recording, processing, storing, making available for supply or supplying of the Information unless caused by the gross negligence or wilful misconduct of Euronext;

-from unauthorised access to MyMarketData or any other misuse of MyMarketdata, unless caused by the gross negligence or wilful misconduct of Euronext.
+from unauthorised access to MyMarketData or any other misuse of MyMarketData, unless caused by the gross negligence or wilful misconduct of Euronext.

 Except as expressly provided for in the Agreement, the aggregate liability of Euronext to the Contracting Party and its Affiliates under the Agreement whether for negligence, breach of contract, any indemnity, misrepresentation or otherwise shall not exceed an amount equal to the total (inclusive of value added tax) of Fees paid to Euronext by the Contracting Party over the 12 (twelve) months prior to the circumstances giving rise to the claim in respect of the Agreement.